-Students interested in majoring in two areas of business must fulfill the catalog requirements for double majors including 33 hours in each major (excluding internships and practica) and 27 unique hours in the second major.
-No more than 6 practicum and internship hours may be counted toward the 27 unique hours in the second major.
+Students interested in majoring in two areas of business must fulfill the catalog requirements for double majors as seen on page 9 in the catalog including 33 hours (excluding internships and practica) and by meeting the specific requirements for the second major as set forth in the catalog.
 These practicum and internship hours must be in the designated major field and approved by the Dean of the School of Business as fulfilling the requirement.
-Students may not obtain a double major in programs in which they are not able to fulfill the 27 unique credit hour requirement.